What Makes Cloud Accounting Software So Great?

 - Cloud providers store your data, so it’s not located on your computer hard drive.

 You don’t need to fear the loss of all your data from a hard drive crash or a stolen computer.

 - Cloud providers automatically backup your data online.

 Don’t worry about forgetting a backup or getting a corrupt backup.
 Those backup disasters would take extra time and cost you money.
-You should be storing backup data offsite if you’re not using cloud accounting software.
-A fire or natural disaster could cause significant problems with no recent backup available.
+You should be storing backup data offsite if you’re not using the cloud.
+A fire or another natural disaster could cause significant problems with no recent backup available.

 Updates and Upgrades

 - Cloud providers automatically update cloud accounting software.
 Or they push out update notifications requiring just a few clicks by the user.